mipearson/judo/README.markdown

     $ export AWS_ACCESS_KEY_ID="..."
     $ mkdir my_cloud
     $ cd my_cloud
+    $ judo generate
-    $ judo setup --bucket BUCKET
+    $ judo commit :default

-The 'judo setup' command will make a .judo folder to store your EC2 keys and S3 bucket.
-It will also make a folder named "default" to hold the default server config.
+The `judo generate` command will make a folder named "default" to hold the default server config.
 Feel free to examine the default folder.
 It consists of some example files for a simple server.

+The `judo commit` command will upload the default group configuration to AWS so that it can be used.
+You'll need to commit every time you make a change to your group config.

 To launch a default server you create it